 wood in their fireplaces when unhealthful air quality is forecast.
 Under

-the program, AQMD will issue mandatory no-burn alerts from November 1
+the program, SCAQMD will issue mandatory no-burn alerts from November 1

 through the end of February for specific areas where fine particulates are

 forecast to reach unhealthful levels.
 Under amendments adopted in May

 2013, at times there may be no-burn days that will apply to the entire South

 Coast Air Basin.
 The program is applicable to all of